Why Do Mice Come In The House During Summer?

 Time Of The Year That Mice Come Inside Your House

 Mice infestation in a home is not seasonal.
-Like other tiny creatures, mice need shelter from extreme weather all-year-round, including shelter from rain, cold and excess heat.
+Like other tiny creatures, mice need shelter from extreme weather all year round, including shelter from rain, cold and excess heat.
 But they may come in large numbers during summer to enjoy the cold basement or the shade from your home’s roof.

 Rodents will find food and water supply from your home all the time.
-They will also get security from predators, and safe place when giving birth.
+They will also get security from predators, and a safe place when giving birth.

 During cold winter months, the horrible creatures may seek shelter in your house, which is warmer than outside.
 They will then move to the lower part of your home when summer falls and move back to your house’s living areas in warmer months.